ishehe710/churn-ml-service/README.md

 ### Model Packaging

-- The best trained model will be saved using **Joblib**, which allows fast loading for inference without retraining.
+- The best trained model is saved using **Joblib** for fast loading during inference.
-- Ensures that preprocessing steps are consistent between training and inference.
+- Ensures preprocessing consistency between training and inference.
-- The model is saved once and loaded for predictions.
+- Model is saved once and loaded for predictions.

 ### SQL Design

-- **Database Choice:** SQLite (lightweight, no server needed)
+- **Database Choice:** SQLite (lightweight, serverless)
 - **Tables:**
   - `customers`: Stores customer ID and all feature values.
   - `predictions`: Stores customer ID, churn prediction, probability, and timestamp.